Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 Thanks to Austrian laws power companies are required to describe how the P1 interface on their smartmeters works at least to some degree.
-The following resources were useful to understand how the comunication should be implemented:
+The following resources were useful to understand how the communication should be implemented:

 * [M-Bus Specification](https://m-bus.com/assets/downloads/MBDOC48.PDF) (version "late 90s"):
 * Smart meter customer data port description (Multiple Austrian energy companies):